Burlington, Ontario: Attractions

 Located at The Village Square in Burlington's downtown are historic landmarks, businesses, shopping, and dining area.

 Mount Nemo Conservation Area is operated by Conservation Halton.
 Bronte Creek Provincial Park features a campground and recreational activities.

 The local sections of the Bruce Trail and the Niagara Escarpment, which is a UNESCO designated World Biosphere Reserve, provide hiking trails.
 Kerncliff Park, in a decommissioned quarry on the boundary with Waterdown, is a naturalized area on the lip of the Niagara Escarpment.
 The Bruce Trail runs through the park, at many points running along the edge of the cliffs, providing an overlook.

 The Joseph Brant Museum has exhibits on the history of Burlington, the Eileen Collard Costume Collection, Captain Joseph Brant and the visible storage gallery.
 Ireland House at Oakridge Farm is a museum depicting family life from the 1850s to the 1920s.
 Freeman Station (1906) of the Grand Trunk Railway, reopened as an interpretive centre in 2017, but temporarily closed in 2023 because the building could not receive an occupancy permit without certain upgrades.

 Burlington offers four indoor and two outdoor pools, one splash park, nine splash pads, seven arenas and ice centres, six community centres and nine golf courses.
 The Appleby Ice Centre is a 4-pad arena, used year-round for skating and ice hockey.

-The Burlington Performing Arts Centre is a 940-seat facility opened in 2011.
+The Burlington Performing Arts Centre, opened in 2011.
+It offers a 718-seat Main Stage, and a 148-seat Community Studio Theatre.
+The main stage offers a six-storey fly tower, and an orchestra pit.
+The Community Studio Theatre was designed as a Black Box Space, to accommodate rehearsals, recitals, meetings, and exhibits.